lynk-design/lynk/docs/components/icon.md

 Icons are symbols that can be used to represent various options within an application.

-Shoelace comes bundled with over 1,500 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
+Lynk comes bundled with over 1,500 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
 These icons are part of the `default` icon library.
 If you prefer, you can register [custom icon libraries](#icon-libraries) as well.

-?> Depending on how you're loading Shoelace, you may need to copy icon assets and/or [set the base path](getting-started/installation#setting-the-base-path) so Shoelace knows where to load them from.
-Otherwise, icons may not appear and you'll see 404 Not Found errors in the dev console.
+<l-alert open>Depending on how you're loading Lynk, you may need to copy icon assets and/or [set the base path](getting-started/installation#setting-the-base-path) so Lynk knows where to load them from.
+Otherwise, icons may not appear and you'll see 404 Not Found errors in the dev console.</l-alert>

 ## Default Icons